-But what if you could distill the essence of Thanksgiving and the holiday season beyond—minus the occasional familial tension—into one delicious batch of punch for your entire party to enjoy?
+What if you could distill the essence of Thanksgiving and the holiday season beyond—minus the occasional familial tension—into one delicious batch of punch?

-It’s a big, important, not-all-that-important question.
-And one we turned to Will Duncan—the founding barkeep at Chicago’s premiere ‘70s-inspired subterranean punch bar, known, simply, as Punch House—to answer.
+It’s a big, not-all-that-important question.
+And one that can be answered by Will Duncan, the founding barkeep at Chicago’s premiere ‘70s-inspired subterranean punch bar, known simply as Punch House.

 The result: this exclusive holiday punch recipe, featuring a complex yet drinkable profile of tart fruit flavors, underlying notes of festive spices and a burst of citrus.

 Says Duncan: “While developing this recipe, I drew inspiration from iconic holiday foods and flavors—things like candy canes, cranberries and nostalgic holiday desserts like pumpkin pie.
 These ideas are echoed in the spiced peppermint tea with ginger, allspice, and cinnamon, as well as the 'cranberry sauce.'
 The celebratory identity of sparkling wine evokes the holiday spirit for me as well.”

 To be entirely frank, this is not the simplest punch to make.
 It will require some effort—and if you want to do it right in time for Thanksgiving, you’ll probably want to start early and let it chill in your fridge (or even outside in the cold) for a few hours.
 But nothing good comes easy.

 Punch House Holiday Punch